momntouslyfe/Co-Author/CREDIT_SYSTEM.md

 AI workflow functions currently accept `userId` and `idToken` as parameters.
 The `getGenkitInstanceForFunction` validates the idToken internally.
 For additional security, future enhancements could derive userId server-side from the verified token rather than accepting it as a parameter.

+**Admin Route Security**: All admin routes use bcrypt password hashing and token-based authentication with 24-hour expiration.
+See `SECURITY_SETUP.md` for complete security configuration and best practices.

 ## Book Creation Credits

 Book creation credits are tracked separately: